 Marble Mountains, Việt Nam - Things to Do in Marble Mountains

-Booking Tip: Entry costs around 40,000 VND ($1.70) with elevator access for an additional 15,000 VND.
-Visit early morning (7-9 AM) or late afternoon (4-6 PM) to avoid crowds and harsh sunlight.
-Wear comfortable shoes with good grip as marble surfaces can be slippery.
+Booking Tip: Entry tickets cost 40,000 VND ($1.70) per mountain, with elevator access to Thủy Sơn available for an additional 30,000 VND.
+Visit early morning (7-9 AM) for the best natural lighting effects in the caves and fewer crowds.
+Wear comfortable shoes with good grip as cave floors can be slippery.

 Climb to Vong Giang Dai Viewpoint